01preethi/Warehouse-GUI/README.md

 Connection conn = DriverManager.getConnection(url, user, password);

-🧾 Notes
+**Notes**
-Recommended Java version: 8 or higher
+1.Recommended Java version: 8 or higher

-Make sure MySQL service is running when launching the application
+2.Make sure MySQL service is running when launching the application

-Add the .jar files from lib/ to the classpath before compiling or running
+3.Add the .jar files from lib/ to the classpath before compiling or running

-Ensure correct JDBC URL, username, and password in your code
+4.Ensure correct JDBC URL, username, and password in your code